Department-of-Mesh-Regional-Bridging/meshcore-esp-now-filtered-bridge/README.md

 [heltec_v4_repeater_bridge_espnow-BridgeFilter-2.1-upgrade.bin](https://github.com/Department-of-Mesh-Regional-Bridging/meshcore-esp-now-bridge-filter/releases/download/v2.1/heltec_v4_repeater_bridge_espnow-BridgeFilter-2.1-upgrade.bin)

-[] Proceed to the official [Meshcore.io Flasher](https://meshcore.io/flasher) and flash your boards [] Configure each of the repeaters to your desired settings.
+[] Proceed to the official [Meshcore.io Flasher](https://meshcore.io/flasher) and flash your boards.

+[] Configure each of the repeaters to your desired settings.
 For a crossband bridge define the different frequency settings on each repeater.

-[] You will need to run the following CLI commands on each repeater via the console on the repeater configuration screen `set bridge.enabled on`
+[] You will need to run the following CLI commands on each repeater via the console on the repeater configuration screen
+  - `set bridge.enabled on`
-  `set bridge.channel X` (X = a number of your choosing between 1 and 14 - both repeaters *must* be set to the same channel number)
+  - `set bridge.channel X` (X = a number of your choosing between 1 and 14 - both repeaters *must* be set to the same channel number)
-  `set bridge.secret xxxxxx` (xxxxxx = a word of your choosing that contains numbers/letters/symbols and is case sensitive.
+  - `set bridge.secret xxxxxx` (xxxxxx = a word of your choosing that contains numbers/letters/symbols and is case sensitive.
 Max 15 chars. both repeaters *must* be set to the same secret word.

 Note: For each of the above commands, the console response should be 'OK' if done correctly.
 To verify any of the above settings, use the CLI command `get` to retrieve the saved value. (e.g.; `get bridge.enabled`, `get bridge.secret` etc;)

 Link to MeshCore.io docs for all Bridge (non-filtered) CLI commands: [Bridge CLI Commands](https://docs.meshcore.io/cli_commands/#bridge-when-bridge-support-is-compiled-in)

 ## Filtered Bridge CLI Commands